 The detailed plan communicates to the project team not only the task’s completion dates, but all the steps in between.
 This helps keep all of your people in the field on the same page regarding what needs to be done first in a long line of tasks to meet a due date.
 With Projul, it’s easy to see what tasks are next, and who is assigned to each task.
 This makes it easy on leadership, customers, subcontractors and most importantly your team to see what’s going on at a glance.

-It’s very important for a project manager to know the plan in detail.
+Lastly, It’s very important for a project manager to know the plan in detail.
 They will be able to more act accordingly when an issue occurs.
 The ability to resolve people and resource allocation issues will only help both the job’s and the team’s success.

 4 – Outstanding Problem Solver